Measurement of time-dependent $CP$ asymmetries in $B^0 \to K_{\rm S}^0 \: \pi^{+} \pi^{-} \gamma$ decays at Belle and Belle II: Candidate selection

 Candidate signal photons are reconstructed from ECL clusters with no associated track and with energies higher than $1.5\;(1.4)\gev$ for Belle~II (Belle).
 An upper bound is set on the energy of these ECL clusters at $4\;(3.5)\gev$ to remove photon candidates arising from beam background.
 The photon polar angle must satisfy $\cos{\theta_{\gamma}} \in [-0.87, 0.95]$ $\left([-0.65, 0.86]\right)$.
 Multivariate classifiers that combine information from the photon candidate and the rest of the event are used to remove photon candidates from $\piz\to\gamma\gamma$ and $\eta\to\gamma\gamma$ decays~\cite{Belle:2004stc,Belle:2024qhe}.

 The pion candidates that arise directly from the $K_{\mathrm{res}}$ decay, and not through the subsequent \KS decay, are referred to as prompt pions.
-The corresponding charged tracks are required to point to the beam interaction region with a longitudinal distance smaller than $3$~cm and a transverse distance smaller than $0.5 \; (1)$ cm for Belle~II (Belle).
+The corresponding charged tracks are required to point to the beam interaction region with a longitudinal distance smaller than $3$~cm and a transverse distance smaller than $0.5 \; (1)$ cm for Belle~II (Belle) with respect to the point of closest approach of the track to the beam interaction region.
 Using the PID system, a loose requirement is placed on these tracks to be compatible with a pion hypothesis.

 The \KS candidates are formed by combining two opposite-sign charged particle tracks displaced with respect to the IP, and their invariant mass, assuming they are pions, is required to be within $\pm20\mevcc$ of the known \KS mass.
 The \KS invariant mass resolution is about $6\mevcc$.
 Additionally, a multivariate classifier is used to determine the likelihood of the candidate to be a \KS, using the kinematic information from the tracks and their combination, the flight length of the \KS candidate and the number of hits in the vertex detectors.
 In Belle the algorithm is based on a NeuroBayes Neural Network~\cite{Feindt:2006pm,Belle:2018xst}, while in Belle~II we use a Boosted Decision Tree (BDT)~\cite{Belle-II:2024uzp}.